 Annual journal metrics

-134 days to first decision for reviewed manuscripts only
+53 days to first decision for all manuscripts (Median)

 Visit the membership page to check if your institution is a member and learn how you could save on article-processing charges (APCs).